Schema and guidelines for creating a staticSearch engine for your HTML5 site

 • config (The root element for the Search Generator configuration file.)

 version (specifies the major version of staticSearch to which this configuration file corresponds.
-If this attribute is not used, the configuration file is assumed to have an version value of 1.)
+If this attribute is not used, the configuration file is assumed to have a version value of 1.)

 Though optional, the version attribute is recommended for all configuration files; future version of staticSearch may introduce breaking changes to the structure and syntax of the configuration file, which can be more easily detected by staticSearch when an version is specified.